terremoth/php-skeleton-app/README.md

 - guzzle, for http client
 - league csv, to work with csv files

 All this things for you to create a good, maintainable code.
 It will be a kind of a Framework, but completely decoupled.
+Has ~30mb of files in vendor dir.

+How to use this repo?
+Just git clone it to use the composer.json file, that is what really matters.